Ruby Princess: Design

+Construction and career

+Built by Italian shipbuilder Fincantieri in Monfalcone and Trieste, Italy, Ruby Princess was delivered to Princess Cruises in Monfalcone on 23 October 2008.
+She set sail for her inaugural homeport of Port Everglades in Fort Lauderdale, Florida for an arrival of 4 November 2008, where she was later christened on 6 November 2008 by The Bachelorette star Trista Sutter and her husband, Ryan.
+The ship operated her maiden voyage on 8 November 2008 with a Western Caribbean itinerary and concluded her inaugural season with a series of voyages in the Mediterranean in summer 2009.

+COVID-19 pandemic

 The ship became infamous in 2020 during the COVID-19 pandemic, as the source of over 10% of Australia's early COVID-19 cases.
 By August, the total number of deaths associated with the ship was 28 and the number of infections was estimated at no fewer than 900.
 A cluster of cases in New Zealand was also linked to the ship.